briancaffey/verbose-equals-true/vuepress/docs/guide/vue-authentication/README.md

 </script>
 ```

 The script section imports two components and an `action` from the `store`.
-Let's talk about the store after we have a look at the `router` file:
+Let's talk about the store after we have a look at the `router` file.

+### Frontend routes used for authentication

 **src/router/index.js**